doughgle/doughgle.github.io/content/blog/playing-ctf-challenges-coop-with-copilot-part-3/index.md

 I decided to depend on copilot from the beginning.
 Intentionally go in without a deep understanding on the problem or solution.

+Early on, I ran into a digression where `encrypt6` "failed to open plaintext" in the generated tmp directory.
+Asking Copilot for help had me trying to reverse the binary.
+Later, I Googled and realised the issue was with the tmp directory name!

 Providing both HINTs up front turned out to be misleading.
 Copilot provided a plan and code for an LFSR algorithm and suggested reversing it.

-There's no need to apply the LFSR algorithm or any xor operations. there's no need to reverse the binary.
+Turns out, there's no need to apply the LFSR algorithm or any xor operations.
+There's no need to reverse the binary.

-In fact, the solution was much simpler.
-We need to notice observe the repeating pattern in the ciphertext and plaintext and calculate the shifts.
+The solution was much simpler.
 The relationship between the plaintext and ciphertext is the key to solving the challenge.
 Not the relationship between the keystream and the plaintext.
 Or the keystream and the ciphertext.
-Or two ciphertexts.

-Some techniques copilot suggested can apply to other challenges.
-For example, the round trip property of correctness. or the shift calculation. the IV.
+I also spend some time to test correctness of encrypt-decrypt round trip on the shift script.